Marseel-E/magic-terminal/README.md

 # :art: magic-terminal
 A fun way to customize your terminal with colors, styles etc...

-## 📜 License
-Free to use for development, production, or any other purpose.
-(MIT)

 ### Install
 ```bash
 py -m pip install -U magic-terminal